tliawi/BMHCmap/README.md

 # BMHCmap
 Map exhibit for the Brethren Mennonite Heritage Center, Harrisonburg, VA

 There are two html pages: index.html, which is the map data editor, and mapDisplay.html, which is the map display engine.

-Files:

-bmhcData.js
+**Data Files:**

+	Used by both the data editor and the map display:

+		**bmhcTags.js**
+		is just a list of all accepted tags.
+The administrator is free to add tags to this file with a text editor, which permits users of the data editor to use those tags to describe assemblies, and populates the pulldown list of tags in the map display.

+	For the data editor:

+		**bmhcData.js**
 		contains all the information on "assemblies" (congregations, districts, conferences, and etc.) and the various events comprising their histories (their location, membership, affiliations, perhaps some photos, etc.).
 		The purpose of the data editor is to edit and add to this file.

-bmhcTags.js
-is just a list of all accepted tags.
-The administrator is free to add tags to that file, which permits users of the data editor to use those tags to describe assemblies.

-map.geojson
+	For the map display: These files are compiled from bmhcData.js, as described in the suite.

+		**map.geojson**
 		is what drives the map display.
-It is compiled from bmhcData.js as described below.

-mapAssemblies.js
+		**mapAffiliations.js**
-is just a list of all affiliations so that the mapDisplay can list them as filter choices.
+		is a list of all affiliations so that the mapDisplay can list them as filter choices.
 		The same compiler as produces map.geojson also produces this file.

 Work flow: